 - End of Life: Recyclable panels and reusable designs reduce landfill waste.

-Sandwich panel cabins offer distinct advantages over traditional construction methods like concrete and brick, particularly in the UAE’s context.
+Sandwich panel cabins offer distinct advantages over traditional construction methods like concrete and brick, particularly in the DUBAI context.
 This section compares the two approaches across key metrics.

 Construction Speed